 Canada Grain Act review

 As part of its role in maintaining Canada's grain quality assurance system, the Canadian Grain Commission carries out a variety of functions in the commercial grain handling system.
-The following information provides details on our key activities that may be of interest for the consultation.
+The following information provides details on our key activities.

 The Canadian Grain Commission administers inspection, weighing and certification services, which supports its mandate to ensure a dependable commodity for domestic and export markets.